 The rectum is the last portion of the large bowel that ends before the anus.
 Bleeding from this can be mild, serious, or in some cases, life-threatening.
 The presence of blood coming from the anus must be carefully checked as it could be indicative of something wrong somewhere in the gastrointestinal tract.

-Rectal bleeding is medically known as hematochezia, which refers to the discharge of bright red blood from the anus, usually mixed with stool and blood clots.
+Rectal bleeding is medically known as hematochezia, which refers to the discharge of bright red blood from the anus, usually mixed with stool and blood clots and faint.
 Most rectal bleeding comes from the anus, rectum, or colon and may be associated with diarrhea.
 The color of the blood that comes out of the anus depends on the location of the bleeding in the gastrointestinal tract.
-The blood will be a bright red is the bleeding site is closer to the anus such as the sigmoid colon, rectum, and anus.
+The blood will be a bright red is the bleeding site is closer to the anus such as the sigmoid colon, rectum, and anus .
 If the bleeding site is in the transverse colon and the right colon, which are several feet away from the anus, the blood tends to be dark red or maroon in color.

 In some individuals, bleeding could be black, tarry and foul-smelling.
 The black, tarry, and smelly stool is known as melena.
 Melena happens when the blood stays in the colon long enough for the colon bacteria to break it down into chemicals that are black.
 Melena, therefore, signifies bleeding from the upper gastrointestinal tract, such as bleeding from ulcers in the stomach, which stays in the gastrointestinal tract for longer before exiting the body.
 At times, when there is massive bleeding from the right colon or ulcers of the stomach, the blood will rapidly transit through the gastrointestinal tract and result in bright red blood coming from the anus.
 In situations like these, the blood moves rapidly through the colon that there is not enough time for the bacteria to turn the blood into black.

 There are times when the bleeding from the gastrointestinal tract is too slow to cause rectal bleeding.
-In these individuals, bleeding is occult or not visible to the naked eye.
+In these individuals, bleeding like mouth ulcer is occult or not visible to the naked eye.
 The blood may be found only by testing the stool for blood in the laboratory.
 Occult bleeding may have the same causes as rectal bleeding, resulting in the same symptoms as blood coming from the anus.